UNIDROIT welcomes different categories of guests at the Institute. The various formulas, presented below, are:

 Candidates in their undergraduate legal studies are welcome to apply for an internship in the library, assisting the Head Librarian with documentation and catalogue related tasks.

 When applying for an internship, candidates are invited to indicate any preference for their topic of cooperation with the Secretariat, by specifying their preferred project(s) on UNIDROIT’s Work Programme.
-If applicable, they may also indicate a research project that they intend to pursue on an independent basis in the UNIDROIT library.
-Candidates are welcome to submit an academic reference letter and/or a statement from a sponsoring institution (university, research centre, governmental entity …) to support their application.
+Interns are also able to undertake independent research projects in parallel with their internships while in the UNIDROIT library.
+Candidates are welcome to submit an academic reference letter and/or a statement from a sponsoring institution (university, research centre or governmental entity) to support their application.

 UNIDROIT welcomes public officials and lawyers from UNIDROIT member States to join its staff temporarily on Secondment: judges, public administration officials and professionals from public entities are invited to participate in the work of the Secretariat of UNIDROIT.
 Their full remuneration, health and pension schemes should continue to be fully covered by their employer during their Secondment at UNIDROIT.